Does Your Lawn Need Aeration?

-- Aerate when soil is moist, but not saturated.
+- Work when soil is moist, but not saturated.
 The tines of a lawn aerator penetrate moist soil more deeply; soil that's too wet clogs tines.
 To achieve the correct moisture balance, your lawn should absorb 1 inch of water – delivered through rainfall or irrigation prior to aerating.
 This may mean you'll water for one hour one day prior to aerating or, if your soil is hard, for shorter times on several days prior to aerating.

 TLC For Aerated Lawns

 - Afterward, leave soil plugs in place to decompose.
 These cores contain microorganisms that digest lawn thatch.
 Running over them the next time you mow will break them up, as will a light raking (after they dry out) or dragging a piece of old carpet over the lawn.

 - You can fertilize and seed lawns immediately following aerating.
 It's not necessary to add a thin layer of soil or composted manure, but you can.
 For heavily compacted soils, consider covering the lawn with one-quarter inch of compost (use sand in southern locales), raking it so it falls into aeration holes.